CIDARLAB/Peripheral-Manager/README.md

 # Peripheral Manager

 The peripheral manager is a daemon that runs on the workstation that allows cloud based applications to connect to the workstation and acts as the middleware that allows tools to control the hardware connected to the workstation.
-This communication link is achieved using websockets and and then transferred to a serial communication link.
+This communication link is achieved using web-sockets and and then transferred to a serial communication link.

 ## Dev Dependencies

 This project uses `pipenv` to manage dependencies and the runtime (Python 3.6).
-The following commands will can be used to set up the development envionment.
+The following commands will can be used to set up the development environment.

 ```
 # This assumes you clone the repo and have python installed on your machine